melee01/tp/docs/UserGuide.md

 Format: `add-expense NAME_EXPENSE -a AMOUNT [CURRENCY] -c [CATEGORY]`

-- NAME_EXPENSE must not contain spaces.
-If it consists of multiple words, use dashes or underscores instead.
 - Base currency is SGD.
 Everything will be converted to the base currency.

 Examples of usage: